aaronee/STM32_HAL_ST7032_LCD_LIBRARY/README.md

 ST7032 LCD library compatible with STM32 HAL library /*
  *	@File: README.MD
- *	@This file is free to be used, modified.
-This header must be remained.
+ *	@This lib is free to be used, modified. headers must be remained.
 Thank you.
  *
  *	@Introduction: This project content the library written for ST7032 LCD + example code + related pics
  *  > This library is based on STM32 HAL library.
 You must use STM32 HAL library to use this library